framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ## public void function setupEnvironment( string env )

 Override this in your `Application.cfc` to provide environment-specific initialization.
-See **Environment Control** in the [Developing Applications Manual](/documentation/3.5/developing-applications.html) for more detail.
+See **Environment Control** in the [Developing Applications Manual](developing-applications.html#environment-control) for more detail.

-### public void function setupRequest()
+## public void function setupRequest()

 Override this in your `Application.cfc` to provide request-specific initialization.
 You do not need to call `super.setupRequest()`.
 Since you do not have access to `rc` here, you may also want to define `before()` in `Application.cfc` to act as an initialization controller, to populate the request context prior to other controllers being executed.

-### public void function setupResponse( struct rc )
+## public void function setupResponse( struct rc )

 Override this in your `Application.cfc` to provide request-specific finalization.
 This is called after all views and layouts have been rendered or immediately before a redirect.
 You do not need to call `super.setupResponse()`.

-### public void function setupSession()
+## public void function setupSession()

 Override this in your `Application.cfc` to provide session-specific initialization.
 You do not need to call `super.setupSession()`.

-### public void function setupSubsystem( string subsystem )
+## public void function setupSubsystem( string subsystem )

 Override this in your `Application.cfc` to provide subsystem-specific initialization.
 If you want the framework to use non-default subsystem-specific bean factories for any subsystems, this is where you should call `setSubsystemBeanFactory( subsystem, factory )`.
-See the example in [Using Subsystems](/documentation/3.5/using-subsystems.html) for more details.
+See the example in [Using Subsystems](using-subsystems.html) for more details.
 You do not need to call `super.setupSubsystem()`.

-### public void function setupTraceRender( string output = 'html' )
+## public void function setupTraceRender( string output = 'html' )

 This is called when the framework trace is about to be rendered at the end of a request. `output` will be either `'html'` or `'data'` depending on whether FW/1 has output HTML using views and layouts or rendered data in the current request.
 You can override it to take control of the rendering process yourself (for whatever reason such as saving the trace data to a database perhaps or providing a fancier rendering?).
 You can call `getFrameworkTrace()` to obtain the framework's trace data (note that this will be a copy on Adobe ColdFusion but just a reference on Lucee and Railo), and do whatever you want with it.
 It's probably a good idea to call `disableFrameworkTrace()` to prevent any further additions to the framework trace data.
 Note: this method used to be called only when FW/1 was outputting HTML and not rendering data, however, it is now called whenever tracing is enabled.
 If you were using this method to render trace data in a custom format at the end of HTML requests, you will find your rendered trace data appended to your request data when `renderData()` is used.
 In order to maintain your current functionality, you can easily fix this by checking that the `output` argument is equal to `'html'` before rendering the trace data.

-### public void function setupView( struct rc )
+## public void function setupView( struct rc )

 Override this in your `Application.cfc` to provide pre-rendering logic, e.g., putting globally available data into the request context so it is available to all views.
 You do not need to call `super.setupView()`.

-### public void function setView( string action )
+## public void function setView( string action )

-Call this to tell the framework to use a new action _subsystem:section.item_ as the basis of the lookup process for the view and layouts for the current request.
+Call this to tell the framework to use a new action _module:section.item_ as the basis of the lookup process for the view and layouts for the current request.
 This allows you to override the default convention for choosing the view and layouts.
 A possible use for this is when redisplaying a form view when errors are present (i.e., from the form processing controller method, without using a redirect).

-### public boolean function usingSubsystems()
+## public boolean function usingSubsystems()

 Returns `true` if the application is using subsystems, i.e., `variables.framework.usingSubsystems` is `true`.
 Otherwise returns `false`.

-### public string function view( string path, struct args = { }, any missingView = { } )
+## public string function view( string path, struct args = { }, any missingView = { } )

 This renders a view and returns the output of that view as a string.
 It is intended to be used primarily inside layouts to render fragments of a page such as menus and other common elements.
 Elements of the *args* structure are appended to the local scope accessible inside the view file.
 For example: